Skip to main content

 While Nexus Repository can handle many blob store configurations, performance issues can occur in some scenarios:

-• Repositories that are grouped together or are part of a shared build pipeline (e.g., staging) benefit from being on a single blob store.
+• Repositories that are grouped or are part of a shared build pipeline (e.g., staging) benefit from being on a single blob store.
 If you use multiple blob stores in this scenario, components must be copied across multiple blob stores instead of just updating a database.

 • Because cleanup tasks are configured and serialized against each blob store, having many of them can cause them to run slowly.